SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Individual kill cool down time can be set.
+| Kill Cooldown | Individual kill cool down time can be set.
-| You can set whether you can kill the third camp.
+| Can Kill a Neutral | You can set whether you can kill the third camp.
-| You can set whether rubbers can be killed.
+| Can Kill a Lovers |You can set whether Lovers can be killed.
-| You can set whether you can kill MAD & FRIENDS positions.
+| Can Kill a MadRole |You can set whether you can kill MAD & FRIENDS positions.
-| You can set the number of kills a sheriff can make.
+| Maximum number of kills |You can set the number of kills a sheriff can make.
 -----------------------
-## Speed booster
+## SpeedBooster
 ### Crew camp
 By pressing the Speed Boost button,<br> the
 You can speed up your own speed for a certain amount of time. <br>